 The Agilent ChemStation allows two user groups (ChemStation manager/ChemStation operator) with different permissions in terms of file access, method setup or data modification capabilities.
-The Windows administrator assigns new users to the respective user groups.
-During login the ChemStation checks if the user/password is (ChemStation operator and manager), password and account management, file access permissions, and controlled operator activities within the ChemStation software.
-ChemStation data can also be saved on a Windows 2000 or Windows 2003 server with the Agilent Security Service installed.

-found in one of the user groups of Windows and sets the respective permissions.
+The Microsoft Windows administrator assigns new users to the respective user groups.
+During logon the ChemStation checks if the user/password is found in one of the user groups of Windows and sets the respective permissions.
 All aspects of password handling such as aging, length, session logout or uniqueness is defined by the Windows operating system account policy.
 During a session, the ChemStation can be locked manually or automatically for unattended operation.

 If the software is installed on a networked PC in a domain, the identification code and password of a global account can be used with the Security Pack.
-In the workstation/server setup global groups are applied and all user management can be done on the domain.
+In the workstation/ server setup global groups are applied and all user management can be done on the domain.